cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Representative_Sequence_Analysis/README.md

 **NOTE:** These are assignments **before** filtering samples with the qPCR filter.
 Most of those HPV58 co-infections (in FFPE samples) are removed using that filter (which is why this content was moved to the "Extra_Analysis" instead of a supplemental figure), even though the SNPs are in HPV16.

-**(A)** Scatter plots showing the fraction of reads for each HPV genotype that exactly match the “representative sequences” for that genotype (Seq1–5), which comprised more than 15% of reads in at least one HPV+ sample.
+**(TOP)** Scatter plots showing the fraction of reads for each HPV genotype that exactly match the “representative sequences” for that genotype (Seq1–5), which comprised more than 15% of reads in at least one HPV+ sample.
 Each dot represents one sample, colored according to sample type.
 Some samples contained more than one representative sequence and thus are represented by multiple points.
 In other words, there were 6 representative sequences for HPV16, 2 representative sequences for HPV18, and 1 representative sequence for HPV58.

-**(B)** Same data as shown in *(A)*, but each sample is colored according whether or not it contains an HPV58 co-infection (in red), which was common for samples with HPV16 present at <80% frequency.
+**(BOTTOM)** Same data as shown in *(TOP)*, but each sample is colored according whether or not it contains an HPV58 co-infection (in red), which was common for samples with HPV16 present at <80% frequency.

 Most representative sequences found at <70% frequency were in FFPE samples, and most samples containing representative sequences for HPV16 at <80% frequency were co-infected with HPV58 (if considering genotypes **before a qPCR filter is applied**).